-- A multifunctional device is available in the library for photocopying, printing and scanning.
+• A multifunctional device is available in the library for photocopying, printing and scanning.
 Patrons must first open a deposit account before using the device to copy and/or print.
 Open your deposit account and add money to it at the circulation desk.
 The circulation desk accepts cash and check payments.
-Credit card payments are accepted through the library system when arranged in advance with library staff. - Scanning is available free of charge and does not require a deposit account.
-Scans may be sent via email or saved to a USB flash drive
+Credit card payments are accepted through the library system when arranged in advance with library staff.
+Scanning is available free of charge and does not require a deposit account.
+Scans may be sent via

-- Official seminary forms for the Registrar or Business Office may be printed for free.
-Make inquiries at the Circulation Desk. - The costs per page for copying and printing are:
+- Scanning is available free of charge and does not require a deposit account.
+Scans may be sent via email or saved to a USB flash drive - Official seminary forms for the Registrar or Business Office may be printed for free.
+Make inquiries at the Circulation Desk.

+• The costs per page for copying and printing are: